Residents in the West of England can now hire e-scooters as part of a government trial.

 It is illegal to ride an e-scooter on the pavement.
 E-scooters which are hired or leased through the West of England’s trial can be ridden on any public land where cycles are permitted, within the operating zone.

 The operator will use geofencing technology to limit access to some places.
-Geofencing uses GPS technology to restrict use or limit the speed of e-scooters within geographically defined zones.
+This can include restricting use entirely or limiting the speed of e-scooters within geographically defined zones.
 For example, the speed of e-scooters can be automatically restricted to slower speeds within busy pedestrian areas.
 Geofencing can also be used to ensure or encourage e-scooter users to park their e-scooters within permitted parking areas.

 The West of England Combined Authority will work closely with the police, operators, stakeholders and the public throughout the trial to continually refine any geofenced boundaries.